- Complete redesign for 2014, the first makeover since 2007

 Exterior updates have made the 2014 Silverado more rugged looking, with a wider, gaping front grille and more pronounced fenders.
 The wheel arches are still squared off which gives the Silverado 1500 a unique look from profile.
 In addition to styling changes, the exterior also adds some features that make the pickup easier to use, including a built-in step on the side of the bumper for easy access to the bed, an easier to open tailgate, and optional LED lighting built into the rails of the bed.

 Under the hood, there are three new powertrain options that are either brand new or reworked versions of last year’s engines.
 Each of the engines now feature direct injection and variable valve timing for increased efficiency and power and aluminum blocks which saves weight.
 The base engine is a 285-hp, 4.3-liter V-6 that makes 305 pounds-feet of torque.
 In the middle is a 355-hp, 5.3-liter V-8 making 383 pounds-feet of torque, while the most powerful engine is a 420-hp, 6.2-liter V-8 (torque figures unavailable as of this writing).
-Each is mated to a standard six-speed automatic suspension.
+Each is mated to a standard six-speed automatic transmission.
 Rear-wheel drive is standard, with four-wheel drive optional.

 Inside, the outgoing Silverado 1500 was mostly lacking in interior refinement, a problem that is remedied in the new version.
 Materials have been upgraded and the fit and finish, once somewhat rudimentary, has been improved with added comfort and class.
 The controls are larger so they can be operated with gloves.
 Standard features include USB port, power windows and locks, air conditioning, and cruise control.
 Plenty of technology is available, such as Bluetooth connectivity, Chevy’s MyLink multimedia system that can connect to up to 10 devices at once, navigation, and HD Radio.
 Upper trim levels even add active noise cancellation to keep the cabin even quieter.